Bangladesh reports 4 new COVID cases, no deaths in a day

-Bangladesh has recorded 4 new cases of COVID-19 in a day, taking the overall tally of infections to 2,037,978.
+Bangladesh has recorded four new cases of COVID-19 in a day, taking the overall tally of infections to 2,037,982.

 The Dhaka Division logged all four cases.